 A reporter gathers information gained from research and interviews and prepares it for delivery to an audience, such as through television news, a newspaper or magazine, or even online.
 Reporters accept assignments from editors as well as suggest their own stories; they take guidance, suggestions and direction from editors as well.
 A reporter often has a bachelor's degree in journalism, communications or a related field; previous experience in college-level reporting is also common among aspiring reporters.

 Reporters and correspondents face an anticipated 9% decline in jobs from 2014-2024, per the BLS; many media companies have consolidated and fewer people are getting their information from print or television media.
 The BLS also reports that working reporters earned median pay of $36,360 in 2015.

 A public relations (PR) specialist determines what audience would benefit from hearing about client products or services, authors press releases, and forwards them to media contacts.
 They also work with clients to hone their identity and message, and respond to media requests on clients' behalf.
 A PR specialist may also have a hand in crafting speeches, guiding advertising decisions, and fundraising efforts.

 Public relations specialists typically have a bachelor's degree in public relations or a closely related field; on-the-job training is also carried out.
 PR specialists may be eligible for professional certifications once they gain experience.
-Job growth is expected to be strong for PR specialists - an increase of 12% from 2012-2022, per the BLS.
-The BLS reports that public relations specialists earned median pay of $54,170 in 2012.
+Job growth is expected to be average for PR specialists - an increase of 6% from 2014-2024, per the BLS.
+The BLS reports that public relations specialists earned median pay of $56,770 in 2015.